Sycamore

 Mrs Taylor

-Miss Edgar, Miss Lambe
+Miss Edgar, Miss Lambe, Miss Taylor

 Welcome to the Sycamore class page!
 Here you will find lots of information about what we are doing this term as well as information about our routines, PE days, library days and more.
 Firstly, let me give you some information about myself: